pixijs/pixi-haxe/README.md

 haxelib install pixijs
 ```

 Note: Some extern classes may have issues or missing methods/variables.
-Report them by creating new issues.
+Report them by creating new issues in GitHub.

 ### Demos ###